 Message Meaning ABNORMAL ERROR CODE = xx SUBCODE = xx An abnormal condition was detected in issuing a system CAL.
 The abnormal code and subcode are described in the CP-V/BP Reference Manual, 90 17 64, (and the CP-V/TS Reference Manual, 90 09 07).
 See the system analyst.
 BREAK The BREAK key was depressed.
 ELLA stops processing and waits for a new command.
 ELLA 708006-A00 This heading is output when ELLA is first loaded.
 ERRFILE IS BUSY, WILL TRY AGAIN ELLA tried to access the error log file and found it busy.
 ERRLOG NON-EXISTENT The ERRFILE file does not exist.
 See the system analyst.
 ERROR IN KEY FORMAT (YEAR/DATE NOT IN PACK DECIMAL) An ERRFILE entry had an erroneous key.
 See the system analyst.
 ERROR IN SYSTEM TIME The time in the error log file was not logical.
 See the system analyst.
 ERROR OCCURRED: CODE = xx SUBCODE = xx An error was detected in issuing a system CAL.
 The error code and subcode are described in the CP-V/BP Reference Manual, 90 17 64, (and the CP-V/TS Reference Manual, 90 09 07).
 See the system analyst.
 ERROR: TIME.GT.
 99:59:59:999 The time in an error log entry was greater than 99 hours, 59 minutes, 59 seconds, or 999 milliseconds.
-See the system analys ERROR: TOO MANY CHARACTERS OR LINES ELLA tried to output more than 132 characters to the line printer.
 See the system analyst.
-FILE ASSIGNMENT IS NOT IMPLEMENTED YET ELLA tried to use the default assignment to ERRFILE and was unsuccessful.
-Assign M:BI to ERRFILE.
+ERROR: TOO MANY CHARACTERS OR LINES ELLA tried to output more than 132 characters to the line printer.
+See the system analyst.
 INSUFFICIENT PRIVILEGE LEVEL ABORT ELLA requires an A0 or higher privilege level.
 INVALID REQUEST The command entered was invalid.
 NON-REASSIGNABLE Once the operator's console is assigned as the control device, it cannot be reassigned.
 NOTHING IN ERRFILE ERRFILE does not contain any records.
 OVERFLOW OF SORT OR MOD/IO TABLES ELLA will only support 50 unique I/O addresses.
 Use the boundary commands to restrict the number of I/O addresses.
 UNABLE TO LOAD SEGMENT = nn ELLA tried to load overlay number nn and an error was detected.
 See the system analyst.

-Table 35.
-ELLA Command Summary
+Table 36.
+ELLA Messages